openharmony/docs/en/application-dev/reference/apis/js-apis-inputevent.md

-# Input Event
+# @ohos.multimodalInput.inputEvent

-The Input Event module describes basic events reported by an input device.
+The **inputEvent** module describes basic events reported by an input device.

 > **NOTE**<br>
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.